hedgertronic/pulse-throw/README.md

 Tools for acquiring and analyzing Pulse API data.

-[Pulse](https://www.drivelinebaseball.com/pulse/) is a wearable sensor for baseball players to monitor throwing workload.
+[Pulse](https://www.drivelinebaseball.com/pulse/) (formerly Motus) is a wearable sensor for baseball players to monitor throwing workload.

 ## Contents <!-- omit in toc -->